domaine-hugh/domaine-hugh/README.md

 - 🔥 Adapting and learning fast, creative, reflective, systematic, methodical, receptive, flexible, unconventional and supportive

-- 💡 Web dev bootcamp in <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>
+- 💡 Web dev bootcamp from <a href="https://junocollege.com/bootcamp/web-development">Juno College</a>

 - 🧐 Looking for an entry level job in front end development